How Do You Find Your Roth Conversion Window — And Use It?

 A full analysis accounts for all three.

-What SECURE 2.0 Changed About the Window
+What Did SECURE 2.0 Change About the Conversion Window?

 SECURE 2.0 (2022) extended the Roth conversion window in two ways: